Skip to content

 Running

-Operation Type Type of operation performed (catalog, profile, or scan)
+1 Operation ID and Type Unique identifier and type of operation performed (catalog, profile, or scan).

-Triggered By The author who triggered the operation
+4 Triggered By The author who triggered the operation.

-Schedule Whether the operation was scheduled or not
+5 Schedule Indicates whether the operation was scheduled or not.

-Incremental Field Indicates whether Incremental was enabled or disabled in the operation
+6 Incremental Field Indicates whether Incremental was enabled or disabled in the operation.

-Remediation Indicates whether Remediation was enabled or disabled in the operation
+7 Remediation Indicates whether Remediation was enabled or disabled in the operation.

-Anomalies Identified Provides a count on the number of anomalies detected before the operation was aborted
+8 Anomalies Identified Provides a count of the number of anomalies detected during the running operation.

-Results View the details of the scan operation that was aborted.
-This includes information on which tables were scanned, the anomalies identified (if any), and other related data collected up to the point when the scan was aborted.
+13 Results View the details of the ongoing scan operation.
+This includes information on which tables are currently being scanned, the anomalies identified so far (if any), and other related data collected during the active scan.

-Summary The summary section provides an overview of the scan operation up to the point it was aborted.
+15 Summary The summary section provides an overview of the scan operation in progress.
 It includes:

 • Tables Requested: The total number of tables that were scheduled for scanning.
 Click on the adjacent magnifying glass icon to view the tables requested.